gwokae/hubot-glip-blottery/README.md

 ## Competition

 Users should earn **coin** form playing games.
-And use the coin to purchase **lottery**.
-The more lotteries a user have the better chance to win the prize.
+And use the coin to purchase **lottery ballot**.
+The more ballots a user have, the better chance to win the prize.

 ## The Game

 Blottery are playing a game called [Bulls and Cows](https://en.wikipedia.org/wiki/Bulls_and_Cows).
 The bot will randomly genterate 4 digits of non-repeated number.

-The goal of this game is guess the exactly same answer.
+The goal of this game is guess the exactly same number of the answer.
 Each attempt the bot will given a hint from the guess.
 So players can follow the hint to solve real answer.

 Based on the count of attempts, the bot will reward **maximun 100** coin to the winner.